abbbi/nullfsvfs/README.md

 ## Usage
 ### Keeping file data

-There is the possiblity to exclude certain files from beeing sent into the void.
+There is the possibility to exclude certain files from being sent into the void.
 If, for example, the file matching "fstab" should be kept in memory, mount nullfs with the "write=" option.